Don't Push It: Racing career

-Early the next season, he had his first race over fences.
-He was again victorious and, for the first time, was partnered by AP McCoy.
-He was beaten next time out at Cheltenham in a Novices Chase by Denman, who won by a length despite veering dramatically left handed.
+In October 2006 Don't Push It raced over fences for the first time, winning a race at Stratford.
+He was beaten next time out at Cheltenham in a novices chase by Denman.
 A month later, Don't Push It returned to the course to record another victory over fences.
 His next run was in February at Chepstow, where he won by 23 lengths.
-He headed to Cheltenham for the Festival (Arkle Challenge Trophy) but fell when in with a chance.
-The race was won by My Way de Solzen.
-Don't Push It then tried again at Aintree and only beat one home, finishing fifth.
+He then headed for the 2007 Cheltenham Festival, where he contested the Grade 1 Arkle Challenge Trophy novices' chase.
+He fell at the second last fence when going well in third position.
+His final race of the season was the Grade 1 Maghull Novices' Chase at Aintree, where he finished fifth of six runners, 26 lengths behind the winner.